JoaHerro/Data_Road/README.md

+# Overview

+I’m on my journey to becoming a Data Analyst, and this portfolio shows the projects and exercises I’ve worked on to build my skills with Python and data.

+I took the course "Python for Data Analytics - Full Course for Beginners" because I wanted a strong, practical foundation in Python for data work.
+It helped me understand how to clean, analyze, and visualize real datasets — skills that are essential for any data analyst.

+# Tools used

+* Python: The main programming language I used throughout the projects for data manipulation and analysis.

+* Pandas: For cleaning, transforming, and exploring datasets — helping me handle data efficiently.

+* Matplotlib: To create clear and insightful visualizations that help tell the story behind the data.

+* Jupyter Notebooks: My interactive workspace to write code, document my process, and test ideas step-by-step.

+# The Questions

+Below are the question I wanted to answer for this project based on a DataBase with more than 500k roles around the world from year 2023

+1. What are the skills most in demand for the top 3 most popular data roles?

+2. How are in-demand skills trending for Data Analysts?

+3. How well do jobs and skills pay for Data Analysts?

 # The Analysis

 ## 1. What are The Most Top 3 skills on demand for The Top 3 Most popular jobs